 A long body indicates strong buying or selling with the longer the body the higher intensity of the buying or selling pressure.
-This reads as either the buyer or seller were stronger and took control.
+This reads as either the buyer or seller was stronger and took control.

 On the other end, short bodies indicate lower buying or selling activity.

-A long white Japanese candlestick depicts strong buying pressure with the longer it is the further the close is above the open.
+A long white Japanese candlestick depicts strong buying pressure the longer it is the further the close is above the open.

 This scenario would indicate prices increased dramatically from open to close and the buyers, or bulls, acted aggressively.

 A long, black, and filled candlestick illustrates strong selling pressure.
 The longer the black Japanese candlestick is, the further the close is below the open.

 This other scenario describes the prices having greatly fallen from the open and the sellers, or bears, acting aggressively.
 In this scenario, the bears “beat” the bulls, whereas in the previous scenario, the roles were reversed.